labd/go-commercelayer-sdk/api/docs/GETSkusSkuId200ResponseDataAttributes.md

 `func (o *GETSkusSkuId200ResponseDataAttributes) UnsetReferenceOrigin()`

 UnsetReferenceOrigin ensures that no value is present for ReferenceOrigin, not even an explicit nil
+### GetJwtCustomClaim

+`func (o *GETSkusSkuId200ResponseDataAttributes) GetJwtCustomClaim() interface{}`

+GetJwtCustomClaim returns the JwtCustomClaim field if non-nil, zero value otherwise.

+### GetJwtCustomClaimOk

+`func (o *GETSkusSkuId200ResponseDataAttributes) GetJwtCustomClaimOk() (*interface{}, bool)`

+GetJwtCustomClaimOk returns a tuple with the JwtCustomClaim field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetJwtCustomClaim

+`func (o *GETSkusSkuId200ResponseDataAttributes) SetJwtCustomClaim(v interface{})`

+SetJwtCustomClaim sets JwtCustomClaim field to given value.

+### HasJwtCustomClaim

+`func (o *GETSkusSkuId200ResponseDataAttributes) HasJwtCustomClaim() bool`

+HasJwtCustomClaim returns a boolean if a field has been set.

+### SetJwtCustomClaimNil

+`func (o *GETSkusSkuId200ResponseDataAttributes) SetJwtCustomClaimNil(b bool)`

+ SetJwtCustomClaimNil sets the value for JwtCustomClaim to be an explicit nil

+### UnsetJwtCustomClaim
+`func (o *GETSkusSkuId200ResponseDataAttributes) UnsetJwtCustomClaim()`

+UnsetJwtCustomClaim ensures that no value is present for JwtCustomClaim, not even an explicit nil
 ### GetMetadata

 `func (o *GETSkusSkuId200ResponseDataAttributes) GetMetadata() interface{}`